metasabeya/-Employee-Management-System/README.md

 ![Screenshot (246)](https://user-images.githubusercontent.com/65740871/93002320-6364c480-f4f3-11ea-948b-251f94efeeaa.png)

-.It is  a command line application that uses  `MySQL`,`node`,  and ,`express` to allow a user to see and update a MySQL database.
+.It is  a command line application that uses  MySQL, node, and express to allow a user to see and update a MySQL database.

-you have to Start by installing both  dependencies which is front and backend.
+-you have to Start by installing both  dependencies which is front and backend.

 While in this directory, run the following command: